 On February 21, 2018, our Board of Directors approved an increase in the Company's annual cash dividend policy from \$0.28 per share to \$0.42 per share beginning in 2018.
-The first quarterly installment of \$0.105 per share is expected to be declared after the conclusion of the first quarter of 2018.
-After taking into account the regular quarterly dividends made during the year, the Board of Directors also intends to evaluate the potential declaration of an annual special dividend payable in the first quarter of each year in an effort to return up to 40% of Universal's net income from the previous fiscal year, beginning in the first quarter of 2019.
+In addition, under our current dividend policy, after taking into account the regular quarterly dividends made during the year, the Board of Directors also evaluates the potential declaration of an annual special dividend payable in the first quarter of each year.
+After its evaluation, the Board of Directors declared an annual special dividend of an additional \$0.11 per share during the first quarter of 2019.

-Pursuant to the cash dividend policy adopted in 2013 and effective until February 21, 2018, the Board of Directors declared quarterly cash dividends of \$0.07 per common share totaling \$0.28 per common share for each of the fiscal years ended December 31, 2017, 2016 and 2015.
+Currently, we anticipate continuing to pay cash dividends on a quarterly basis, but we cannot guarantee that such dividends will be paid in the future.
 Future dividend policy and the payment of dividends, if any, will be determined by the Board of Directors in light of circumstances then existing, including our earnings, financial condition and other factors deemed relevant by the Board of Directors.